ddev/ddev.com/src/content/blog/ddev-debug-test-contributor-training.md

 ## What is `ddev debug test` anyway?

 `ddev debug test` is really just a [shell script](https://github.com/ddev/ddev/blob/master/cmd/ddev/cmd/scripts/test_ddev.sh) embedded in the `ddev` binary that tries to answer all the questions we've learned to ask in support sessions in our [DDEV Discord channel](https://discord.com/invite/5wjP76mBJD) and the [issue queue](https://github.com/ddev/ddev/issues).
 There are so many different things that can affect people's DDEV experience, and asking the questions one by one is hard.
-So when people just run that one command and we can read through the results it's a big win.
+So when people just run that one command and we can read through the results, it's a big win.

 ## What does it check?